Commentary: In the Philippines, celebrity, melodrama and national politics are deeply entangled

 The melodramatic dimensions of Philippine politics are important to understand because these are the emotional ties that push people to support politicians in times of transition.

-Around the world, scholars have shown how television programs make use of melodrama to convert their audiences into national communities.
-The emotional impact of daily soap operas and other melodramatic programs connect viewers at home to a public world in which political leaders and advertisers compete for their loyalty.
+Around the world, scholars have shown how television programmes make use of melodrama to convert their audiences into national communities.
+The emotional impact of daily soap operas and other melodramatic programmes connect viewers at home to a public world in which political leaders and advertisers compete for their loyalty.

 But the Philippines has gone one step further in bringing together dramatic entertainment and national politics.
 There, politics makes use of television melodrama to keep citizens following the storylines.